Part II: Explaining reason and

 Among people aware of the presence of large flaws in economical

-with economics is not about doing too much mathematics, but about
+that the problem with economics is not about doing too much

-solving equations.
+equations.
 Instead, true mathematics is a way of thinking.
+It is the

-It is the skill of thinking logically and accurately, in an
+skill of thinking logically and accurately, in an elaborate way in

-elaborate way in coherence with the context, so as to ensure the
+coherence with the context, so as to ensure the reliability of the

-other concepts developed by a mathematical way of thinking, can be
+developed by a mathematical way of thinking, can be expressed as

-expressed as well in formulas or in ordinary language, depending on
+well in formulas or in ordinary language, depending on subjects or

-subjects or convenience; while illogical nonsense can be written in
+convenience; while illogical nonsense can be written in the language

 The art of finding out good approximations and relevant